Louis Gabriel: Family heritage

-His father, the identically named, Charles Louis Gabriel (1819 – 1902), was born on Martinique, a French island possession in the Caribbean, and had visited Sydney as a surgeon on a French expedition to the South Pacific; he later returned and settled at Kempsey, where he became the area's first doctor.
-His mother was Rhoda Emma née Rudder (died 1871), the daughter of English parents, both born in Birmingham.
-Her father Enoch Rudder, presumably with his wife, Emma née Betts, was probably the first European settler in the Kempsey district, residing there from 1835, and was an associate of Edward Hammond Hargraves, in the period leading up to the discovery of gold in New South Wales.
+His father, also named Charles Louis Gabriel (1819 – 1902), was born on Martinique and first visited Sydney as a surgeon with a French expedition to the South Pacific.
+He later returned to Australia, settled in Kempsey, and became the district's first doctor.
+His mother, Rhoda Emma Gabriel (née Rudder) (died 1871), was the daughter of English immigrants from Birmingham.
+Her father, Enoch Rudder, and presumably her mother, Emma Betts, were among the earliest European settlers in the Kempsey district from 1835 and were associated with Edward Hammond Hargraves in the period preceding the discovery of gold in New South Wales.